KristianWold/sum-and-elab/README.md

  - Language is good, not repetitive.
  - "the two have been identified as...", but then only one person is identified.

-## Word Relations
+## Correlation between Word-Tokens

 When predicting highlights and articles on test data, the model did several interesting connections and misconnections between different concepts, as pointed out in the [analysis](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/README.md).
 The following relations were observed:

-- Inferring that Luton is in London
+- Correctly inferring that Luton is in London
-- Conflating Sierra Leone and Liberia
+- Conflating Sierra Leone with Liberia
-- Inventing that a terrorist suspect was from Syria.
+- Inventing that an actual terrorist suspect was from Syria.

 Since these inferences can't be localized directly from the test data, we investigate the word embeddings of the model to see if we can explain the interesting inferences.
-Specifically, we check cosine similarity between target word embeddings with the embeddings of the whole vocabulary to see what concepts the model might associate.
+Specifically, we check Cosine Similarity to measure closeness in encoding between target word embeddings with the embeddings of the whole model vocabulary.
+Since identical encodings yield identical model inferences, similar encodings likely invoke similar behavior.

-We compute and rank the cosine similariy score of "Luton" to the vocabulary.
-"Londons" and "London's" score rank 200 and 297, showing they are significantly more correlated than most of the vocabulary.
-Similarly, "Luton" score rank 140 with respect to London.
-Thus, Luton and London have in terms of embedding some overlap of information, making it possible for the model to derive one from the other.
+We compute and rank the Cosine Similariy score of " luton" to the vocabulary. " londons" and " london's" score rank 201 and 298 out of 24k, showing they are significantly more correlated than most of the vocabulary.
+Conversely, " luton" score rank 140 with respect to " london".
+Thus, Luton and London have in terms of embedding substantial overlap of information, showing how the model might derived one from the other.

-Even more correlated, "Sierra" and "Liberia" score rank 1 and 14 with respect to each other, making them very close in terms of embeddings.
-Thus, the model can likely easily conflate them, as observed.
+Even more correlated, " sierra" and " liberia" score rank two and 15 with respect to each other, making them very close in terms of embeddings.
+This closeness model can likely easily conflate them, as observed.
+Why are they not more distinct, being separate countries?
+Relations are learned through the data.
+We can guess that the training corpus is narrow and fail to make the distinction clear; perhaps references to the countries are relatively few, and where they referenced they are talked about in a similar manner.
+Conversely, more frequent information making the countries distinct would likely insentivize more disimilar embeddings, making the conflation less likely to happen.

-Finally, "Syria" and "terror" (and variations such terrorist and terrorism) score ranks 130, 186 and 189, and 229.
+Finally, " syria" and " terror" (and variations such terrorist and terrorism) score ranks 130, 186 and 189, and 229.
 In addition, "terror" score high rank with many typically middle eastern associated concepts, such as "jihadist" at rank five, and "islamist" at rank 11.
 Likely, CNN and Daily Mail report on a lot of conflict and terrorism in and relating to the Middle East, providing data to support such correlations in the model.
 While the data in itself is not erronous, the correlations are derived through a specific lens set by the reporting of these newspapers.
 We observe that such correlations can manifest as extrapolations made by the transformer during inference, resulting in claims that does not generally reflect upon reality, such as the Luton terrorist suspect hailing from Syria.
 These are typically called transformer hallucinations.

 ## Word Clustering